-Both Rel.
+\textbf{Self-supervision for Cross-Domain Scene Recognition} Both Rel.
 Rot. and Tran-Adapt exploit self-supervised tasks (rotation recognition and RGB-depth image mapping) to learn inter-modality cues that support cross-domain adaptation.
-Still, considering the observed performance difference, we decided to investigate more in depth their behaviour.
-Specifically we searched for possible shortcuts followed by the rotation auxiliary tasks that might have misled the scene recognition process.
+Still, considering the observed performance difference, we decided to investigate more in depth their behavior.
+Specifically, we searched for possible shortcuts followed by the rotation auxiliary task that might have misled the scene recognition process.
 Indeed, Rel.
 Rot. was originally designed for object recognition on datasets where the objects are typically well centered in the images and the background information are marginal.
 When dealing with scenes, the risk of focusing on low semantically meaningful cues to predict the image orientation increases, affecting also the final scene class assignment.
 In Figure \ref{fig:visualizations} we show the results of the \emph{guided backpropagation} \cite{springenberg2014striving} approach.
 By visualizing the most relevant pixels used by Rel.
 Rot. and Tran-Adapt we can claim that both the methods focus on object boundaries, but Rel.
-Rot. is less precise, includes spurious information on uniform regions, and relies on neat horizontal (see the first image row and the horizontal line on the wall) and vertical (see the third image row and the columns in the image) lines in the background.
+Rot. includes spurious information on uniform regions, and relies on neat lines (see the third image row and the columns in the image) in the background.